 Administration

 Promotors are responsible for all aspects and stages of their promotions and must ensure that they have the resources in place to administer the entire promotion effectively (rules 8.1, 8.14 and 8.15).
 This includes advertising the promotion, accepting entries, selecting winners and awarding prizes.
 Advertisers must deal fairly with potential participants and must not cause unnecessary disappointment (8.2).
 The ASA has upheld multiple travel promotion investigations which were administered poorly or where participants had not been dealt with fairly and honourably.
-A twitter had for a competition to win a £5000 voucher with Thompson holidays was upheld because the ad did not include a closing date, did not have an operational link to the full terms and conditions and did not make it clear that there were multiple entry routes and as such the ASA considered that the advertised promotion had not been dealt fairly and honourably with participants (Thomas Cook Retail Ltd, 18 October 2017).

-Prizes must be awarded as described, or if this is not possible due to circumstances outside of the advertisers control a reasonable equivalent must be awarded.
-The ASA received a complaint from the winner of a competition which advertised the prize of a seven night stay in a large luxury cottage in Cornwall because they were told that the prize could not be awarded and instead were offered a four night stay in a hotel for two.
-In this case the ASA did not consider this alternative prize reasonable and the ad breached of the Code (Engine House Media Ltd t/a Cornwall Living, 16 September 2015).
+In another case, the ASA received a complaint from the winner of a competition, which advertised the prize of a seven night stay in a large luxury cottage in Cornwall, because they had been told that the prize could not be awarded and instead were offered a four night stay in a hotel for two.
+In this case the ASA did not consider this alternative prize reasonable and the ad breached the Code.
+(Engine House Media Ltd t/a Cornwall Living, 16 September 2015).

 Availability